mmorri10/CMBdetection-LupoLab/README.md

 The algorithm was optimized on a 7T SWI dataset acquired from 10 adult brain tumor patients with radiological evidence of CMBs following radiation therapy.
 The overall sensitivity is 86.7%.
 Performance measures will vary with user classification outcomes.

 # TEST SET:
 A test set has been included in this repository.
-This includes 10 SWI dataset with radiotherapy-induced cerebral microbleed.
+This includes 10 SWI datasets with radiotherapy-induced cerebral microbleed.
 Five were acquired on a 3T GE system (P01-P05), the other 5 were acquired on a 7T GE system (P06-P10).

 # USER SUPPORT:
 Melanie A. Morrison